British English: English regional

 Most people in Britain speak with a regional accent or dialect.
-However, about 2% of Britons speak with an accent called Received Pronunciation (also called "the Queen's English", "Oxford English" and "BBC English"), that is essentially region-less.
+However, about 2% of Britons speak with an accent called Received Pronunciation (also called "the King's English", "Oxford English" and "BBC English"), that is essentially region-less.
 It derives from a mixture of the Midlands and Southern dialects spoken in London in the early modern period.
 It is frequently used as a model for teaching English to foreign learners.

-In the South East there are significantly different accents; the Cockney accent spoken by some East Londoners is strikingly different from Received Pronunciation (RP).
+In the South East, there are significantly different accents; the Cockney accent spoken by some East Londoners is strikingly different from Received Pronunciation (RP).
 Cockney rhyming slang can be (and was initially intended to be) difficult for outsiders to understand, although the extent of its use is often somewhat exaggerated.

 Londoners speak with a mixture of accents, depending on ethnicity, neighbourhood, class, age, upbringing, and sundry other factors.
 Estuary English has been gaining prominence in recent decades: it has some features of RP and some of Cockney.
 Immigrants to the UK in recent decades have brought many more languages to the country and particularly to London.
 Surveys started in 1979 by the Inner London Education Authority discovered over 125 languages being spoken domestically by the families of the inner city's schoolchildren.
 Notably Multicultural London English, a sociolect that emerged in the late 20th century spoken mainly by young, working-class people in multicultural parts of London.

 Since the mass internal migration to Northamptonshire in the 1940s and given its position between several major accent regions, it has become a source of various accent developments.
 In Northampton the older accent has been influenced by overspill Londoners.
 There is an accent known locally as the Kettering accent, which is a transitional accent between the East Midlands and East Anglian.
 It is the last southern Midlands accent to use the broad "a" in words like bath or grass (i.e. barth or grarss).
 Conversely crass or plastic use a slender "a".
 A few miles northwest in Leicestershire the slender "a" becomes more widespread generally.
 In the town of Corby, 5 mi north, one can find Corbyite which, unlike the Kettering accent, is largely influenced by the West Scottish accent.